Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Fight with customs officials in Dram (Zhangmu)

 I promise I am not making this next one up!
 One of my good friends has been a guide in Tibet for the past 6 years.
-She is well known as being one of the best female tour guides in Lhasa.
+She is well known as one of Lhasa’s best female tour guides.
 She was leading a group of people from Lhasa to the Nepal border.
 Overall, the trip went very well.
-However, at the Nepal border in Dram (known as Zhangmu in Chinese), there was a slight problem with the groups travel permit.
-This isn’t completely unheard of and usually it can be fixed in 30 minutes to an hour.
-It usually requires the guide filling out a few documents, answering a few questions and then everything is fine.
+However, at the Nepal border in Dram (known as Zhangmu in Chinese), there was a slight problem with the group’s travel permit.
+This isn’t completely unheard of; it can usually be fixed in 30 minutes to an hour.
+It usually requires the guide to fill out a few documents and answer questions; everything is fine.

-The guide asked her customers to please give her a few minutes to talk to customs officials and explain what the problem was with their permit.
-But, after about an hour, the foreigners decided to take matters into their own hands…literally.
-This group grabbed one of the Chinese custom officials and hit him a several times.
-Other guards and custom officials came and broke up the fight.
-While the group was eventually allowed to cross into Nepal without any problems, my friend who was guiding them was fined 1000 RMB ($160) and her travel agency was fined 2000 RMB ($320).
-Foreigners are very rarely fined in Tibet for their wrongdoings, but the guide and travel agency almost always will be fined if their customers break the law.
+The guide asked her customers to please give her a few minutes to talk to customs officials and explain the problem with their permit.
+But, after about an hour, the foreigners took matters into their own hands…literally.
+This group grabbed one of the Chinese customs officials and hit him several times.
+Other guards and customs officials came and broke up the fight.
+While the group was eventually allowed to cross into Nepal without any problems, my friend, who was guiding them, was fined 1000 RMB ($160), and her travel agency was fined 2000 RMB ($320).
+Foreigners are rarely fined in Tibet for their wrongdoings, but the guide and travel agency will almost always be fined if their customers break the law.

 Overlooking Barkhor Square and the Potala Palace from the roof of Jokhang Temple

-Screaming at a young waitress at a restaurant
+Screaming at a young server at a restaurant

-Recently I was leading a group of photographers from Lhasa to Everest Base Camp.
+I recently led a group of photographers from Lhasa to Everest Base Camp.
 We stayed the night in Old Tingri at a popular hotel there.
 The hotel also has a restaurant that is quite popular with travelers.
-That night while I was having dinner with my group, a group of 8 were sitting a couple of tables away from me.
+That night, while I was having dinner with my group, a group 8 sat at a couple of tables away from me.
 The young Tibetan waitress working at the restaurant came and took their order.
-The restaurant offered many dishes and the menu was translated into English.
-In this isolated part of Tibet, the young Tibetan waitresses can speak basic English but are definitely not fluent.
+The restaurant offered many dishes, and the menu was translated into English.
+In this isolated part of Tibet, the young Tibetan waitresses can speak basic English but are not fluent.

 This group gave their order to the waitress.
-The group gave their order to the girl quite fast and she was trying to write everything down as quickly as possible.
-When she read the order back to the customers, it was discovered that she had missed 2 of the items that the group had ordered.
+The group gave their order to the girl relatively fast, and she was trying to write everything down as quickly as possible.
+When she returned the order to the customers, she discovered she had missed two items the group had ordered.
 Instead of kindly telling the waitress that she didn’t get all of the order written down, the group began yelling loudly at her.
-The way the group was yelling at this girl, who must have been only 17 years old, you would have thought the girl was a murderer!
-This group of people were extremely rude to this young waitress.
+The way the group was screaming at this girl, who must have been only 17 years old, you would have thought the girl was a murderer!
+This group of people was extremely rude to this young waitress.
 Tibetans, like anyone else, do not appreciate being screamed at, especially in public and especially for a simple, honest mistake.
-The groups order came about 20 minutes later, without any problems.
+The group’s order came about 20 minutes later, without any problems.

 The Potala Palace in the early morning